Tempest of the Gods

 Tempest of the Gods is an out-of-print collectible card game by Black Dragon Press and was released in July 1995.
 The core set, called Limited Edition had 270 cards.
+It was a limited edition with cards having a gold-coloured border and produced in four rarities, sold in starter decks of 70 cards and booster packs of 15 cards.
+Signed and numbered cards were randomly inserted into packages.

 Some artists that made art for Magic: the Gathering cards, such as Mark Poole, Susan Van Camp, Nene Thomas and Doug Shuler made cards for Tempest of the Gods as well.
 Tempest: Egyptian Neteru was an expansion for the game that never materialized.